 Summarize the inputs and results, to include backwater, freeboard and FEMA requirements.
-Minimum freeboard on this project is 7 feet above design water surface elevation.
+Minimum freeboard on this project is 7 feet above design water surface elevation but the controlling criteria for low chord elevation is the Historic High Water elevation of 156.05 feet.